Magistrates told to delay locking up criminals to ease prison overcrowding

 But the prison officers’ union said it could see “no reason why justice should be delayed”.

+The highest number of prisoners in England and Wales ever recorded is 88,336, reached at the end of February 2024, separate figures for the monthly population size show.

-There is considerable concern among justice figures about what could happen over the coming weeks prior to prisoners being freed early, the PA news agency understands.
+There is considerable concern among justice figures about what could happen over the coming weeks prior to prisoners being freed early, PA understands.

 Last month, Justice Secretary Shabana Mahmood announced plans to cut the proportion of the sentence inmates must serve behind bars from 50% to 40%, as the MoJ said violence and self-harm in prisons had risen to “unacceptable” levels as overcrowding pushed jails to the “point of collapse”.